 Schools are only open in some areas, for some pupils.
 This creates a conundrum for parents whose children must still be home schooled but who also need to return to work.

 Your employer can refuse the request if alternatives are possible – such as working from home.
 However, if this is not possible, you should be furloughed if you request it.
 You must have already been furloughed at least once by 10th June 2020 to request furlough between July and October.

 You can’t furlough yourself.
 You need to ask your employer to do it on your behalf.

 Your employer has to write to you to inform you of the furlough process.
 They can’t just suddenly furlough you without a written notice!
 They might choose to pay the remaining 20% to ensure you receive a full salary, but they don’t have to do this.
-Many businesses are now closed (with no income), and have to pay at least two months’ furlough pay for their staff before receiving the Government grant.
+Many businesses are now closed (with no income), and will need to pay furlough salaries then wait for their claim to be repaid by the Govt.
 This means you might have a struggle on your hands to get your boss to agree to furlough, especially if you work for a small or medium business.

 Unfortunately, the rules stipulate the only people who can be furloughed are those who were on a company’s payroll from 19th March 2020.
 So, if you ended your old job after that, or started a new job in March, you won’t be eligible for furlough.